Ecological imagination

 Wildlife biologist and applied zoologist whose systematic look at the populations of particular biomes and communities transformed his imagination, habits, views, ethical stance, and advocacy for sensible protection of nature.

-At any time of the day you can see how much sunlight reaches the surface of the Earth at Rollins College by going to this site.
+He says you can see how much sunlight reaches the surface of the Earth resembles, of all things a single cell.

 NASA Calendar